MDCR Directory Listing

-Public Affairs and Administrative Services includes financial management, budget development and administration, procurement, telecommunications and oversight of automated systems; Communications; Americans with Disabilities Act (ADA) Compliance, Business and Community Affairs and Strategic Operations.
+Public Affairs and Administrative Services includes financial management, budget development and administration, procurement, telecommunications and oversight of automated systems; Communications; Americans with Disabilities Act (ADA) Compliance and Education Division, Community Engagement and Strategic Operations, and Management Services..

 Communications colleagues respond to media requests, maintain the Department’s electronic presence (at www.michigan.gov/mdcr), and on social media (Facebook, Twitter and Instagram), and collaborate with other state departments in conveying key messages.
 Staff write opinion pieces, speeches and reports, talking points for media events, and help develop grant applications.
 Communications staff are responsible for internal communications, development of marketing tools, brochures and other publications, and publicity for Commission and Departmental events.

 The ADA Compliance division supports the State ADA Coordinator in carrying out the duties outlined in Executive Order 2004-31.
 The State ADA Coordinator is designated by the Governor and coordinates, on their behalf, to oversee executive branch compliance with state and federal disability rights laws in department and agency programs, services, and activities.
 Among other duties, the division is tasked with providing technical assistance to executive branch departments, facilitating the education and training of state employees on compliance, and collaborating with the Departmental ADA Coordinators on accessibility issues.